 Ex 4.22 - Your general purpose committee donates the services of one of its employees to two ballot measure campaigns during the month before the election.
-The employee spends 9 percent of their compensated time working for one ballot measure campaign and 7 percent of their compensated time working for the other ballot measure campaign.
-Even though they did not spend 10 percent or more of their compensated time on a single campaign, more than 10 percent (16 percent) of their compensated time in a calendar month was spent on campaign activities, so each ballot measure committee must report a nonmonetary contribution from your committee.
-The value reported by the first ballot measure committee is 9 percent of their gross salary and the value reported by the second committee is 7 percent of their gross salary.
+The employee spends 9 percent of her compensated time working for one ballot measure campaign and 7 percent of her compensated time working for the other ballot measure campaign.
+Even though she did not spend 10 percent or more of her compensated time on a single campaign, more than 10 percent (16 percent) of her compensated time in a calendar month was spent on campaign activities, so each ballot measure committee must report a nonmonetary contribution from your committee.
+The value reported by the first ballot measure committee is 9 percent of her gross salary and the value reported by the second committee is 7 percent of her gross salary.